Pennsylvania Clearance Forms and Requirements for Teaching

 Field experiences must take place within an approved school setting as identified and confirmed by the School of Education’s Field Placement Office.
 Per the School of Education's policies, field experiences are not to occur within a school or building in which a teacher candidate's children attend or family members are employed.
 Field experiences are broken into four stages, carefully crafted to provide students with the education and skills to operate their own, effective classroom.
 The stages include:

-In stage one, candidates observe classes in a wide variety of schools and school-related settings.
-Drexel Unviersity School of Education require our students to be active observers and assist classroom teachers and practitioners wherever needed including supporting the learning of individual students or coordinating classroom activities.
-Students will complete written reflections on their experience.
+In Stage I Field Placements, candidates observe classes in a wide variety of schools and school-related settings.
+Students serve as active observers assisting classroom teachers and practitioners toward supporting learning of individual students and coordinating classroom activities.

-At stage three, candidates continue to evolve their teaching skills by teaching in small groups and in whole class settings, under the observation of the classroom teacher.
+At Stage III, candidates continue to evolve their teaching skills by teaching in small groups and in whole class settings, under the observation of the classroom teacher.
 At this more advanced stage, candidates are applying their knowledge from their Drexel University School of Education classes.

 NOTICE: All candidate's who do not take the Praxis Exams within PA should list the Pennsylvania Department of Education (PDE) as a score recipient (#8033) on their Praxis Registration form.
 Praxis scores for candidates who take the Praxis Exams within Pennsylvania are automatically sent the PDE.